stracquadaniolab/pygna/docs/tutorial.rst

 Genesets use the GMT format, where each geneset is reported as:
 `name \tab descriptor \tab gene1 \tab gene2`

+Otherwise, a single geneset could be passed as a TXT file, with a list of genes.

 Since GMT file can have multiple genesets, PyGNA can either run the analyses on all of them or on a user-specified subset.